Skip to main content Skip to footer

 The GPST programme structure

 Your training programme will vary depending on the region you are in, but the core structure and curriculum are the same across Scotland.
-You will track your progress throughout the 3 years using the Turas Training Portfolio, which is reviewed annually by an ARCP panel.
+You’ll track your progress throughout the 3 years using the Member of the Royal College of General Practitioners (MRCGP) trainee portfolio.
+Your portfolio is reviewed annually by an ARCP panel.

 Training regions in Scotland